Returning to Work After Workplace Injury in New Jersey

 You should consider the services of one of the experienced disability lawyers at Rudnick, Addonizio, Pappa & Casazza PC.
 With offices in Hazlet and East Brunswick, our attorneys dedicate their practice to helping hard-working people like you get kinds of benefits the law provides.
 Our legal team has more than 80 years of combined legal experience, we have received numerous awards and commendations and we have helped countless individuals with their Workers’ Compensation claims and appeals.

-Your Benefits after Returning to Work in New Jersey
+Your Benefits After Returning to Work in Edison, New Jersey

 If you return to work after receiving Workers’ Compensation, your temporary disability benefits will most likely end.
 You may still receive a portion of your benefits, however, if your new wages are lower than what you earned before you became injured or ill.
 Ask your Workers’ Compensation attorney at Rudnick, Addonizio, Pappa & Casazza if you qualify for extended benefits.